weibaohui/awesome-mcp-servers/README.md

 - [MarkusPfundstein/mcp-gsuite](https://github.com/MarkusPfundstein/mcp-gsuite) - 🐍 ☁️ - Integration with gmail and Google Calendar.
 - [adhikasp/mcp-twikit](https://github.com/adhikasp/mcp-twikit) 🐍 ☁️ - Interact with Twitter search and timeline
 - [gotoolkits/wecombot](https://github.com/gotoolkits/mcp-wecombot-server.git) - 🚀 ☁️  - An MCP server application that sends various types of messages to the WeCom group robot.
+- [AbdelStark/nostr-mcp](https://github.com/AbdelStark/nostr-mcp) - 🌐 ☁️ - A Nostr MCP server that allows to interact with Nostr, enabling posting notes, and more.

 ### 👤 <a name="customer-data-platforms"></a>Customer Data Platforms